SeoBox/gdexport/README.md

-#GDSync
+#GDExport
-Google Docs to Wordpress Export
+Wordpress Plugin To Export Google Docs to Wordpress